ton-community/ton-docs/docs/participate/ton-storage/storage-daemon.md

 You can compile `storage-daemon` and `storage-damon-cli` from sources using this [instruction](/develop/howto/compile#storage-daemon).

 ## Key concepts
-* *Bag of files* or *Bag* - a collection of files distributed through TON Storage
+* Bag of files or Bag refers to a collection of files distributed through TON Storage.
-* TON Storage's network part is based on technology similar to torrents, so the terms *Torrent*, *Bag of files*, and *Bag* will be used interchangeably.
-It's important to note some differences, however: TON Storage transfers data over [ADNL](/learn/networking/adnl) by [RLDP](/learn/networking/rldp) protocol, each *Bag* is distributed through its own network overlay, the merkle structure can exist in two versions - with large chunks for efficient downloading and small ones for efficient ownership proof, and [TON DHT](/learn/networking/ton-dht) network is used for finding peers.
+* TON Storage's network part is based on technology similar to torrents, so the terms **Torrent**, **Bag of files**, and **Bag** are often used interchangeably.
+However, it's important to note that there are some differences between them.
+For instance, TON Storage transfers data over [ADNL](/learn/networking/adnl) by [RLDP](/learn/networking/rldp), and each **Bag** is distributed through its own network overlay.
+The merkle structure can exist in two versions - one with large chunks for efficient downloading and the other with small ones for efficient ownership proof.
+Additionally, [TON DHT](/learn/networking/ton-dht)network is used for finding peers.

-* A *Bag of files* consists of *torrent info* and a data block.
+* A **Bag of files** consists of a torrent info and a data block.
-* The data block starts with a *torrent header* - a structure that contains a list of files with their names and sizes.
+* The data block starts with a **torrent header**, which is a structure containing a list of files with their names and sizes.
 The files themselves follow in the data block.
-* The data block is divided into chunks (128 KB by default), and a *merkle tree* (made of TVM cells) is built on the SHA256 hashes of these chunks.
-This allows building and verifying *merkle proofs* of individual chunks, as well as efficiently updating the *Bag* by exchanging only the proof of the modified chunk.
+* The data block is divided into chunks (128 KB by default), and **a merkle tree** (made of TVM cells) is built on the SHA256 hashes of these chunks.
+This allows building and verifying merkle proofs of individual chunks, as well as efficiently updating the Bag by exchanging only the proof of the modified chunk.

-* *Torrent info* contains the *merkle root* of the
-    * Chunk size (data block)
-    * the list of chunks' sizes
-    * Hash *merkle tree*
-    * Description - any text specified by the creator of the torrent
+* **Torrent info** contains the merkle root of the chunk size (data block), the list of chunks' sizes, hash merkle tree, and description - any text specified by the creator of the torrent.
-* *Torrent info* is serialized to a TVM cell.
-The hash of this cell is called *BagID*, and it uniquely identifies *Bag*.
+* **Torrent info** is serialized to a TVM cell.
+The hash of this cell is called _BagID_, and it uniquely identifies Bag.

-* *Bag meta* is a file containing *torrent info* and *torrent header*.* This is an analog `.torrent` files.
+Bag meta is a file that contains torrent info and torrent header.
+This is analogous to `.torrent` files used in other torrent systems.

 ## Starting the storage daemon and storage-daemon-cli

-### An example command for starting the storage-daemon:
+An example command for starting the storage-daemon:
 ```storage-daemon -v 3 -C global.config.json -I <ip>:3333 -p 5555 -D storage-db```

 * `-v` - verbosity level (INFO)